IncSow/Ruby-Light-LoadingBar/README.md

 ### How to use :
 require the file
-call LoadingBar.output
+call `LoadingBar.output` in each of the iterations of your program

 Output takes two arguments : The current progression and the total progression.

-If you have already calculated your completion rate (in %), you can simply print LoadingBar.output_string(completion_rate)
+If you have already calculated your completion rate (in %), you can simply print `LoadingBar.output_string(completion_rate)`

 Exemple use :